Bioconductor/AnVIL_Admin/docs/index.md

   version 3.10, and R version 3.6 on jupyter notebooks.
 They work like the [bioconductor_docker][] images, with the capability to install 'all of' the _Bioconductor_ packages.
-This image has been tested on Leonardo and installs all but 31 packages in _Bioconductor_ release 3.10.
+This image has been tested on Leonardo and installs all but a few packages in _Bioconductor_ release 3.10, which fail due to achived CRAN dependencies.
 The github link for this work is [terra-docker][]; use issues on the [_Bioconductor_ fork][bioconductor-terra-docker] for _R_ / _Bioconductor_ content.

+  - The latest image is **us.gcr.io/broad-dsp-gcr-public/terra-jupyter-bioconductor:0.0.12**.

   - Links: [Jupyter github repo][] and [Jupyter Dockerfile][].